ahuxford/NekML/README.md

 where X corresponds to the specific Python 3 version you have installed.
 An example editted makenek file for use with Python 3.6 is located within NekML's 'files' directory.

+* Be sure to copy the raw text from the READEME.md file because the LFLAG line has back ticks within the quotation marks.

 3) Copy the forpy_mod.F90 file from NekML's 'files' directory to your local Nek5000 installation's 'core/3rd_party' directory.

 4) Whenever using NekML, a copy of the provided "makefile_usr.inc" file located in NekML's 'files' directory must be in the directory you want to run Nek5000 in.
 For example, 'examples/save_h5py' contains the "makefile_usr.inc".